 - The best project management tools for startups allow you to devote your time to managing your business instead of managing your workload.

-This article is for people trying to find the best project management software for their needs.
-It breaks down the crucial features that must be present in any project management solution and offers you the insights you need to make a smart decision.
+This article breaks down the crucial features that must be present in any project management solution for startups and SMBs, and offers you the insights you need to make a smart decision.
 If you’re low on time, monday.com is our top choice, but there are plenty of good options included here.
 Alternatively, check out our best project management software roundup for a broader look at our experts’ favorites.

 Project managers are essential to the growth of startups.
 They help ensure that the business embarks on projects that align with its goals, timelines are on schedule and there is effective communication within the teams.